Ivo-Balbaert/The_Way_to_Mojo/book/7_Structs.md

 ```

 ## 7.5 The __copyinit__ and __moveinit__ special methods
+`let b = a`
+Mojo uses *value semantics* by default, meaning that it expects to create a copy of `a` when assigning to `b`.
+However, Mojo doesn't make any assumptions about *how* to copy the value of a.
+The error indicates that we should implement a `__copyinit__` method, which would implement the copying logic.

 Mojo does not allow mutable references to overlap with other mutable references or with immutable borrows.

 For advanced use cases, Mojo allows you to define custom constructors (using Python’s existing __init__ special method), custom destructors (using the existing __del__ special method) and custom copy and move constructors using the new __copyinit__ and __moveinit__ special methods.